-Section 9.
-General Terms and Conditions
+Section 8.
+General Terms and Conditions.

-9.1 Independent Contractor.
-Outside Counsel agrees and acknowledges that during the OCC Term, Outside Counsel and Outside Counsel's subcontractors are independent contractors of Agency or the State of Texas and are not employees of Agency or the State of Texas.

-9.1.1 Outside Counsel will be solely and entirely responsible for its acts and the acts of its agents, employees, subcontractors, and representatives in the performance of this OCC.

-9.1.2 Outside Counsel agrees and acknowledges that during the OCC Term, Outside Counsel shall be entirely responsible for the liability and payment for Outside Counsel or Outside Counsel's employees or assistants, of all taxes of whatever kind, arising out of the performances in this OCC.
+- 8.1 Independent Contractor.
+Outside Counsel agrees and acknowledges that during the OCC Term, Outside Counsel and Outside Counsel's subcontractors are independent contractors of Agency or the State of Texas and are not employees of Agency or the State of Texas. - 8.1.1 Responsibility for Acts and Omissions.
+Outside Counsel will be solely and entirely responsible for its acts and omissions and the acts and omissions of its agents, employees, subcontractors, and representatives in the performance of this OCC. - 8.1.2 Responsibility for Employee Costs.
+Outside Counsel agrees and acknowledges that during the OCC Term, Outside Counsel shall be entirely responsible for the liability and payment for Outside Counsel or Outside Counsel's employees or assistants, of all taxes of whatever kind, arising out of the performance of this OCC.
 Other than the payments described in this OCC, Outside Counsel agrees and acknowledges that Outside Counsel or Outside Counsel's employees or assistants shall not be entitled to any State benefit on account of the services provided hereunder.
-Agency shall not be liable to Outside Counsel, its employees, agents, or others for the payment of taxes or the provision of unemployment insurance and/or workers' compensation, or any benefit due to a state employee.
-If Agency or the State of Texas shall nonetheless become liable for such payments or obligations, Outside Counsel shall promptly pay or reimburse Agency or the State of Texas for such liability or obligation.

-9.2 Assignment of OCC.
-Outside Counsel may not assign this OCC, or assign any right or delegate any duty under this OCC, without prior written approval from the Agency and the OAG.

-9.3 Survival.
-The obligations of Outside Counsel under the following sections and subsections shall survive the termination or expiration of this OCC: 3.3, 4, 5, 6.5, 7.1, 7.3, 7.4, 8.8, 9.7, 9.8, 9.11, and 9.13.

-9.4 Copyright/Intellectual Property.
-Outside Counsel shall take reasonable measures to protect Agency from material risks of Agency liability known to Outside Counsel for any copyright or patent infringement or disclosure of trade secrets resulting from the use of any equipment, materials, information, or ideas furnished by Outside Counsel pursuant to this OCC (other than equipment, materials, information, or ideas supplied or required by Agency or its employees or other agents).
-Outside Counsel and Agency agree to furnish timely written notice to each other, and to the OAG, of any claim of copyright, patent, trade secret, or other intellectual property infringement arising out of services under this OCC.

-9.5 Media Releases or Pronouncements.
+Agency shall not be liable to Outside Counsel, its employees gents, or others for the payment of taxes or the provision of unemployment insurate and the workers' compensation, or any benefit due to a state employee.
+If Agency or the State of Texas shall nonetheless become liable for such payments or obligations, Outside Counsel shall promptly pay or reimburse Agency or the State of Texas for such liability or obligation. - 8.2 Assignment of OCC.
+Outside Cox sel may not assign this OCC, or assign any right or delegate any duty under this OCC, and acy at empted assignment in violation of this provision is void and without effect. - 8.3 Survival.
+The obligations Outside Counsel under the following Sections and Subsections shall survive the in ination or expiration of this OCC: 3.3, 4, 5, 6.5, 7.1, 7.3, 7.4, 8.3, 8.7, 8.11, 8.13, and Addend up 2, section 8. - 8.4 Copyright/Ir ellec (a) P. Operty.
+Outside Counsel shall take reasonable measures to protect Agency from its erial risks of Agency liability known to, or reasonably anticipated by, Outside Counsel for a v copyright or patent infringement or disclosure of trade secrets resulting from the use of any equipment, materials, information, or ideas furnished by Outside Counsel pursuant to this CCC (other than equipment, materials, information, or ideas supplied or required by Agency or its employees or other agents).
+Outside Counsel and Agency agree to furnish timely written notice to each other, and to the OAG, of any claim of copyright, patent, trade secret, or other intellectual property infringement arising out of services under this OCC. - 8.5 Media Releases or Pronouncements.
 Outside Counsel understands that the OAG and Agency do not endorse any vendor, commodity, or service.
-Outside Counsel, its employees, representatives, agents, or subcontractors may not participate in any media event or issue any media release, advertisement, publication, editorial, article, or public pronouncement that pertains to this OCC or the services or project to which this OCC relates or that mentions the OAG or Agency without the prior written approval of the OAG and Agency.
+Outside Counsel, its employees, representatives, agents, or subcontractors may not participate in any media event or news interview, or issue any media release, advertisement, social media post, publication, editorial, article, or public pronouncement that pertains to this OCC or the services or project to which this OCC relates, or that mentions the OAG or Agency, without the prior written approval of the OAG and Agency.